 Chickens Don’t Need Extra Protection

 Another myth is that chickens don’t need extra protection other than a rooster.
 If you have a rooster present among your flock, they do offer a certain level of protection against predators.
 They’ll alert the flock to danger and fight predators off, but chickens also need other forms of protection.
 Investing in a Run-Chicken automatic chicken coop door can offer protection from predators at night.
-These automatic chicken coop doors are made with tough, sturdy aluminum that is sure to deter any type of predator.
-Automatic chicken coop doors will close securely via a light sensor at sunset, ensuring your chickens are extra protected for the night.
+These automatic chicken coop doors use tough, sturdy aluminum to deter predators.
+A light sensor closes the doors securely at sunset, keeping your chickens protected throughout the night.

 Chickens are Vegetarians